Sri Lanka (Ceylon)

 Most of the The country's 18.5 million population speak Sinhala, Tamil or English.
 Sinhala is the most widely spoken language and the Sinhala people make up the largest ethnic group.
 Interestingly this language is not spoken anywhere else in the world, other than by a few traders in Chennai India!.

-colombo.
+A good twenty percent of the population lives in the westen province which is the home of capitalcolombo.
 (Strictly speaking Sri Jayawardanapura is the political capital of Sri Lanka and Colombo the Commercial center.
 But Sri Jayawardanapura is a miniature city within Colombo).

 Business and Economy